microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 ___
 ## Exercise 2 - Integrate the Universal Windows Platform
-One of the feedback that the developer team has received by managers who are using the Contoso Expenses application is to make easier to locate the place where the expense happened.
+One of the feedbacks that the developer team has received by managers who are using the Contoso Expenses application is to make easier to locate the place where the expense happened.
 The current detail page of an expense already shows the full address, but they would like something more visual and easier to understand.
 The Universal Windows Platform includes a beautiful and performant control to display maps, which can be leveraged also in a WPF applications thanks to XAML Island.
 In this exercise we're going to include it.

 ### Task 1 - Use the MapControl in the application
 Like the **InkCanvas** control we have previously added to handle the signature, the **MapControl** is another 1st party control included in the Windows Community Toolkit.
 As such, we can reuse the same library we have installed in the previous task to add this new control in the detail page of an expense.

-1. Go back to Visual Studio and double click on the **ExpenseDetail.xaml** file in Solution Explorer
+1. If you have completed Exercise 1, you can continue working on the same project.
+Otherwise, open the folder *"Lab/Exercise2/01-Start/ContosoExpenses"* in the location where you have unzipped the lab (it should be *"C:\XAMLIslandLab"* and double click on the **ContosoExpenses.sln** file.
 2. We're going to add a new row, right after the full address, with the map control.
 Look, in the main **Grid** control, for the list of rows inside the **Grid.RowDefinitions** property.
 3. Add the following code after the 5th row: